Publications

 • Person appears agitated/emotionally distraught and does not respond to your attempts to calm him/her

-• Person experiences a sudden stressful event (e.g., death, divorce, job loss) and seems emotionally unstable/inconsolable, or the person’s response appears unusual
+• Person experiences a sudden stressful event (e.g., death, breakup, divorce) and seems emotionally unstable/inconsolable, or the person’s response appears unusual

 • Uncontrollable crying over a minor setback, or conversely, no reaction over a major loss.

 Stay with the person.
-Call or text the local or National Suicide Prevention Lifeline (either 9-8-8 or 1-800-273-8255), and ask for help in making a plan of action.
+Call the National Suicide Prevention Lifeline and ask for help in making a plan of action.
+Help the person move forward in the next step of the plan.
 If the person leaves and you are concerned for his/her safety or others, call 911.

-Ask the person for permission to call a family member or friend for support.
+Ask the person for permission to call a family member for extra support.

 If this happens at work, contact your supervisor and inform him/her of the situation.